Kvan0005/Master-Thesis/thesis-paper/thesis.typ

 - $T(dot| s, a)$ where $T : S times A -> Delta_S$ and $Delta_S$ is the set of probability distributions over the state space $S$.
 $T(s' | a, s) = Pr(s' | a, s)$

-=== Reward
+==== Reward
 The reward function takes an initial state, an action, and a final state as input.
 Unlike the transition function, which returns a probability, the reward function returns a scalar value that can be interpreted as a score.
 Instead of representing the change of a state, the reward function gives a purpose or goal to the agent.

-Returning to the sports example, the score can be seen as the motivation to perform the action based on a certain goal.
-For example, on a treadmill when aiming to lose a certain amount of calories, the reward function is the calories burned.
-Running faster places the body in a state where more calories are burned but also increases the likelihood of a cramp.

-The reward function is represented as:
+Formally, the reward function is:
+$ R : S times A times S -> bb(R) $

+And will be use with the following notation:
 $ R(s' | a, s) $
 where $s$ is the initial state, $a$ is the action, and $s'$ is the final state.

-Mathematically, the reward function is:
-$ R : S times A times S -> bb(R) $

 The reward resulting from the reward function is assigned to the variable $r$, and the reward at time $t$ is commonly written as:
 $ r_t = R(s_(t+1) | a_t, s_(t)) $

+Returning to a real world example, the score can be seen as the motivation to perform the action based on a certain goal.
+For example, on a treadmill when aiming to lose a certain amount of calories, the reward function is the calories burned.
+Running faster places the body in a state where more calories are burned but also increases the likelihood of a cramp.

-== Bellman Equation in MDPs
+=== Bellman Equation in MDPs
 The Bellman equation is a fundamental concept in reinforcement learning and Markov Decision Processes (MDPs).
 It describes the relationship between the value of a state and the values of its successor states.
+The Bellman equation is used to compute the value of a state or action in an MDP, and it is a key component of many reinforcement learning algorithms.
-The Bellman equation
+The Bellman equation is often written as:
-#todo("CheckPoint")
+$ V^pi (s) = max_a [ R(s, a) + gamma * sum_(s') T(s' | s, a) * V^pi (s') ] $
+where:
+- $V^pi(s)$ is the value of state $s$ under policy $\pi$
+- $R(s, a)$ is the reward received for taking action $a$ in state $s$
+- $gamma$ is the discount factor, which determines the importance of future rewards
+- $T(s' | s, a)$ is the transition probability from state $s$ to state $s'$ given action $a$ The Bellman equation is used to compute the value of a state or action in an MDP, and it is a key component of many reinforcement learning algorithms.
+It is often used to derive the optimal policy for an MDP, which is the policy that maximizes the expected return.

-=== Return
+==== Return
 Unlike the reward, which is a scalar value given at a specific time, the return is the cumulative reward observed over a period of time.
 It can be either finite or infinite.
 In the finite case, the return is also called the #strong("finite-horizon undiscounted return") and is represented as:
-$ R("trajectory placeholder") = sum_(t=0)^(T-1) r_t $ #todo("need better notation due to conflict with the reward and multi-agent notation")
+$ R("trajectory placeholder") = sum_(t=0)^(T-1) r_t $
 where $T$ is the time horizon and $tau$ is the trajectory of the agent.

 In the infinite case, the discount factor $gamma$ must be taken into account to avoid an unbounded, the infinite-horizon discounted return is often represented as: